Snowdeaf/snowdeaf.github.io/aboutme.md

 ### Gear

 - ASM Hydrasynth Keyboard
-- Arturia Minibrute 2S with a bunch of Eurorack modules on a 6U Rackbrute
+- Arturia Minibrute 2S with a bunch of Eurorack modules on a couple of 6U Rackbrutes
 - Synthstrom Deluge
 - Novation Circuit
 - Roland JD-Xi